-The ministry programs and activities and the organizations in the broader public sector audited this year were selected by the Office's senior management on the basis of various criteria, such as a program's or organization's financial impact, its significance to the Legislative Assembly, related issues of public sensitivity and safety, and, in the case of ministry programs, the results of past audits of the program.
-The selection of our first audits conducted in the broader public sector is discussed more fully in Chapter 2-Towards Better Accountability.
+The ministry programs and activities and the organizations in the broader public sector audited this year were selected by the Office's senior management on the basis of various criteria, such as a program's or organization's financial impact, its significance to the Legislative Assembly, related issues of public sensitivity and safety, and, in the case of ministry programs, the results of past audits and related follow-up work.

 We plan, perform, and report on our value-formoney work in accordance with the professional standards for assurance engagements, encompassing value for money and compliance, established by the Canadian Institute of Chartered Accountants.
+Accordingly, our audits include such tests and other procedures as we consider necessary in the circumstances, including obtaining advice from external experts when needed.
+Our testing generally focuses on activities and transactions conducted in the most recently completed fiscal year.

-Before beginning an audit, our staff conduct indepth research into the area to be audited and meet with auditee representatives to discuss the focus of the audit.
+Before beginning an audit, our staff conduct in-depth research into the area to be audited and meet with auditee representatives to discuss the focus of the audit.
 During the audit, staff maintain an ongoing dialogue with the auditee to review the progress of the audit and ensure open lines of communication.
 At the conclusion of the audit fieldwork, which is normally completed by May of that audit year, a draft report is prepared, reviewed internally, and then discussed with the auditee.
-Senior Office staff meet with senior management from the ministry, agency, or organization in the broader public sector to discuss the final draft report and to finalize the management responses to our recommendations, which are then incorporated into the report at the end of each of the VFM sections.
+Senior Office staff meet with senior management from the ministry, agency, or organization in the broader public sector to discuss the draft report and to finalize the management responses to our recommendations, which are then incorporated into the report in each of the VFM sections.